 Like many homestead business ventures, alpacas will take some time to pay off.
 The investment costs of buying the original alpacas may take a few years to recover.
 These animals may not pay all the bills of the homestead.
 In time, however, alpacas can be a part of making your farm profitable.

-You can also set up your farm for people to book a tour and be a destination for field trips, etc.
+You can also set up your farm for people to book a tour and be a destination for field trips, etc. This may be beneficial to attract people to your farm if you have items to sell.

 How to Start an Alpaca Farm